volcano-sh/volcano/doc/design/plugin-conf.md

 the list of supported actions in `kube-batch`.
 Those actions will be executed in order, although the "order" maybe incurrect; the `kube-batch` do not enforce that.

-The `plugins` is a list of plugins that will be used by related actions, e.g. `allocate`.
-It includes several tiers of plugin list by `names`; if it fix plugins in high priority tier, the action will not go through the plugins in lower priority tiers.
+The `tiers` is a list of plugins that will be used by related actions, e.g. `allocate`.
+It includes several tiers of plugin list by `plugins`; if it fit plugins in high priority tier, the action will not go through the plugins in lower priority tiers.
 In each tier, it's considered passed if all plugins are fitted in `plugins.names`.